knightsUCF/SpaceGame/design/design.md

 "Because itch.io lets users download the files exactly as you uploaded them you can upload any kind of project for any kind of platform.
 There are no restrictions."

+"Can I give some people access to my game without having them pay?

+Sure.
+You can generate what itch.io calls, “download keys”.
+A download key is a special URL that gives someone full access to download your game without having to buy it.
+This is perfect for giving out copies of your game to press or backers of a crowdfunding campaign.

+You can track how many times the key has been used, give the key a name to identify it, and revoke it if you think it is being abused."

 # Whatever we are doing we can accent this with an Alexandre Desplat score